 If you had rotator cuff or other ligament or labral surgery, you need to be careful with your shoulder.
 Follow instructions on what arm movements are safe.
 You will be immobilized with the sling, but you can come out of the sling for your exercises if your surgeon says it is OK to do so.

 Consider making some changes around your home so it is easier for you to take care of yourself.

 You may not be able to drive for a few weeks.
-Your doctor or physical therapist will tell you when it is ok.
+Your surgeon or physical therapist will tell you when it is OK.

-Your doctor will give you a prescription for pain medicines.
+Your surgeon will give you a prescription for pain medicines.
 Get it filled when you go home so you have it when you need it.
-Take your pain medicine when you start having pain so pain does not get too bad.
+Take the pain medicine when you start having pain so it doesn't get too bad.

 Narcotic pain medicine (codeine, hydrocodone, and oxycodone) can make you constipated.
 If you are taking them, drink plenty of fluids and eat fruits and vegetables and other high-fiber foods to help keep your stools loose.

 Do not drink alcohol or drive if you are taking these pain medicines.

 Taking ibuprofen (Advil, Motrin) or other anti-inflammatory medicines with your prescription pain medicine may help also.
 Ask your doctor about using them.
 Follow instructions exactly on how to take your medicines.